BMBIT-oss/Wiki-Hapcanuino/Writing-firmware.md

-It is strongly recomended to know the basics of [[SubModules]] concept, before reading this topic.
+It is strongly recommended to know the basics of [[SubModules]] concept, before reading this topic.

 ## Assumptions

-We have 4 relays board for Arduino and we wan't to create new Hapacnuino 4 relay device, that will work with Hapcan system.
+We have 4 relays board for Arduino and we want to create new Hapacnuino 4 relay device, that will work with Hapcan system.

 ## Device firmware - solution 1